Estimated reading time: 6 minutes

 Monthly Gratitude Exercise

-Sarah Moe, Company Culture Consultant at Flauk, recommends going with a gratitude board where staff members shout out for someone for the successes they’ve achieved recently.
+Sarah Moe, Company Culture Consultant at Flauk, recommends going with a gratitude board where staff members shout out someone for the successes they’ve achieved recently.

 A Quarterly Day Out

 Close the office for a day and treat your staff to a day out.
-Even a summer picnic or BBQ with the head honcho cooking the burgers are a nice touch.
+Even a summer picnic or BBQ with the head honcho cooking the burgers is a nice touch.
 It’s a great way to socialize with staff outside of the office.
 And it won’t break your bank.